Nevenall/blades-in-the-dark/src/05-downtime.md

 - {Attract Trouble.} Select or roll an additional **entanglement**.
 - {Brag} about your exploits. **+2** {heat}.
-- {Lost.} Your character vanishes for a few weeks.
+- {Lost} Your character vanishes for a few weeks.
 Play a different character until this one returns from their bender.
 When your character returns, they’ve also healed any harm they had.
-- {Tapped.} Your current purveyor cuts you off.
+- {Tapped} Your current purveyor cuts you off.
 Find a new source for your vice.

 #### Ignoring your vice

 If you do not or cannot indulge your vice during a downtime phase, you take stress equal to your {trauma}.
 If you don’t have any {trauma}, you’re free to ignore your vice.
 It doesn’t have a hold over you (yet).

-#### Roleplaying &amp; XP
+#### Roleplaying & XP

 Along with your character’s heritage and background, their vice tells us what kind of person they are.
 This obsession impacts their motivations, goals, and behavior.
 When you ponder what your character might do or say next, you can always consider their vice to help you think of something.
 As an added benefit, by playing to the nature of your character’s vice, you earn xp at the end of the session.

-### NPC &amp; faction downtime
+### NPC & faction downtime

 NPCs and factions also do things when the PCs have downtime.
 The GM **advances their project clocks** and chooses a downtime maneuver or two for each faction that they’re interested in at the moment.
 Choose any maneuver that makes sense for that faction to pursue.
 For example: